Gmrvofficial/The-NWRK/README.md

 # The-NWRK
-This app will be used as a solution to the lack of data access in growing Businesses
+This app will be used as a solution to the lack of data access in growing and established Businesses